-Player characters trying to locate a mountebank must succeed on a DC 20 Gather Insucceed on a DC 20 Gather I: formation check to locate someone who can set up a meeting.
+Player characters trying to locate a mountebank must

+succeed on a DC 20 Gather Information check to locate someone who can set up a meeting.
 It's entirely possible that the contact is the mountebank himself, though he might never reveal his true identity.